qpleple/cloudstack-client-generator/README.md

     )

 ### Method ###
 This command generates the PHP code for that method.
-The following example will output the code given at the begin of the README :
+The following example will output the code given at the begin of this document:

     php generator.php method stopVirtualMachine